Georgelingzj/personal-page/README.md

 My ultimate research interests are computer vision and robotic perception with application to make machine understand the real world.

 My current research interests:
-- scene understanding(now on 2D/3D tracking and segmentation)
+- Deep Learning for Computer Vision
-- deep learning attacks and defends
+- Scene Understanding

 Used to
 - Deep learning for Time series analysis